Compose queries dynamically¶

 You can set the operation name of an operation using a keyword argument

-to dsl_gql
+to dsl_gql:

 query = dsl_gql(